semahawk/geany-filedefs/README.md

 If You have Geany 0.16 or higher, just put the files there:
 	~/.config/geany/filedefs

-If You have Geany 0.15 or lower, jusr put the files there:
+If You have Geany 0.15 or lower, just put the files there:
 	~/.geany/filedefs

 And restart Geany.
 Here you are!